 4. Create a Reading Nook

 If space allows, a comfy chair to curl up in is another cozy element in a bedroom.
-Since Vicky’s son’s room is small, we opted for a chair on legs with a compact silhouette to balance out the heavy stature of the wood bed.
-To keep the space serene, we kept the chair in a colour close to the wall hue, and kept the grey theme going with a dresser from Casalife.
-The dresser will also (hopefully) prevent the chair from becoming a catch-all for laundry.
+If you have a small space, opt for a chair on legs with a compact silhouette.
+To keep the space serene, pick a chair in a colour close to the wall hue, and even consider keeping the neutral theme going with a dresser in a similar shade.

 5. Make It Personal

 To me, a cozy space is one that also tells a story of the people that live there.
-We made sure Vicky’s son’s story was told through art on the walls and through displaying many of his childhood trophies and personal mementos on floating shelves.
+You can tell your story through art on the walls or through displaying trophies and personal mementos on floating shelves.
 These personal artifacts bring life and visual interest to a room’s design and are integral to creating a space that’s warm and inviting.